aspose-words/Aspose.Words-Documentation/net/developer-guide/knowledge-base/migrating-from-earlier-versions-of-aspose-words/how-to-migrate-to-aspose-words-9-2-or-higher/_index.md

 The names of the properties have also been simplified in the move towards using the Unified Framework pattern.

-There are also new members in the [FontSettings](https://apireference.aspose.com/words/net/aspose.words.fonts/fontsettings) to specify multiple font folders and to indicate Aspose.Words to recursively look in sub folder for fonts.
+There are also new members in the [FontSettings](https://apireference.aspose.com/words/net/aspose.words.fonts/fontsettings) to specify a few font folders and to indicate Aspose.Words to recursively look in sub folder for fonts.
 For further information see the [Specifying Font Locations when Rendering to Fixed-Width Formats](https://docs.aspose.com/words/net/specifying-truetype-fonts-location/) article.

 ##### Replacing Events and Delegates with Callbacks and Interfaces